Kelta-King/MathJax-KeltaKing/README.md

-# Teaching-Canvas
+# MathJax-PHP
-A web based Canvas to draw and write things
-It is under construction
+How to use beautiful maths with PHP and mysql database